Joint Postgraduate School:

 “The school’s core purpose is to support the transition to more future-focused, sustainable food systems and preparation.”

 Applications for projects by supervisory teams open in September each year.
-Prospective candidates will be able to apply for PhD positions within these projects from mid-November.
+Prospective candidates will be able to apply for PhD positions within these projects from early December.